-It is important to note that not all birth injuries are the result of medical malpractice.
-There are times despite a doctor’s or hospital’s best efforts babies get injured.
-This, of course, doesn’t lessen the hurt and pain experienced by both the parents and the child.
-Unfortunately, it may limit some of the options available to protect and provide for the child’s future.
-(If you fall into this category there are resources available to help you plan your child’s future.
+It is important to remember that not all birth injuries are the result of medical malpractice.
+Sometimes these injuries occur despite a doctor’s or hospital’s best efforts.
+While it doesn’t lessen the hurt and pain experienced by both the parents and the child, it may, unfortunately, limit some of the options available to protect and provide for the child’s future.
+(If you fall into this category, there are resources available to help you plan your child’s future.
 Go here to download a whitepaper that discusses your options).

 It is possible, however, that a birth injury was avoidable; that is, it only happened because a doctor or hospital made an error that broke the standard of care.
-Understandably most parents are not experienced or educated enough in how birth injuries happen to decide on their own if their child’s injury was inevitable or avoidable.
+Understandably most parents are not experienced or educated enough in how birth injuries occur to determine on their own if their child’s injury was inevitable or avoidable.

 3 Common Causes of Birth Injuries

-- Inadequate monitoring– At least one person during a delivery should be responsible to monitor the baby and the mother’s health.
-If a mother or baby’s blood or oxygen levels spike or plummet, there can be a swift and effective response.
+- Inadequate monitoring– At least one person during a delivery should be responsible for monitoring the baby and the mother’s health.
+If a mother or baby’s blood or oxygen levels spike or plummet, swift and effective action must be taken.
 This can only happen if someone is properly monitoring the patients.
 If there are inadequate monitoring practices in place, critical information and conditions can be missed.